 Alaska Bear Viewing at Brooks Falls in Katmai National Park gives you the world famous views of Grizzly Bears catching wild salmon as they stand atop a waterfall.
 There is no picture quite like it.
 Brooks Falls bear viewing is the true definition of a wilderness destination.
 It is located in the heart of Katmai National Park in south west Alaska.
 This one of a kind bear habitat is sure to please whoever visits.

 Landing at Katmai you begin to see why Brown Bears choose to make this place their home.
 Salmon streams, mountain backdrops, large lakes, and thick forests surround you on this excursion.
 After getting out of the plane you will go through a quick bear orientation with one of the park rangers.
 From there it is off to explore this bear country.
-A short walk through the park to a bear viewing platform which will provide you with shots of a lifetime of bears catching salmon as they make their way up Brooks Falls.
-After you spend a few hours bear viewing a hearty pack lunch will be served, and then it is back out to catch these bears in action.
+From the aircraft you will walk approximately 2 miles of easy walking through the park to a bear viewing platform which will provide you with shots of a lifetime of bears catching salmon as they make their way up Brooks Falls.

 Please Contact Us today to book your Bear Viewing Tour of Katmai National Park.

 This is just an example of a "typical" day - it can change for any reason including weather, your choice of time management, or a variety of factors.
 One thing that does not change, to the best of our ability, is the time on the ground.
 You can expect 4 hours on the ground at Brooks Camp to view the bears.

 |Land at Katmai

 |2:00 - 3:00PM